frozenjava/EvilPortalNano/README.md

 ### TODO
 * Figure out how to redirect clients going to HTTPS sites
+* Add ability to program commands to run when a portal is enabled/disabled
+* Consolidate all portal info into a single portal_name.json file

 ### DONE
 * Get SSID of connected client by IP address